swkBerlin/kata-bootstraps/java/assert_j/README.md

 # Java AssertJ

-Minimal setup with Java, [JUnit4](https://junit.org/junit4/) and [AssertJ](http://joel-costigliola.github.io/assertj/index.html) assertions to get you started
+Minimal setup with Java, [JUnit4](https://junit.org/junit4/) and [AssertJ](http://joel-costigliola.github.io/assertj/index.html) assertions to get you started.

 You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)

 ## Setup